swarodaya/website/content/blog/20161030-dhyan-chapter1.markdown

 Further on, Patanjali discusses these subtle aspects.
 When you read about it, you realise that you live with these aspects several times a day.
 And to overcome them, Patanjali addresses the reason behind the continuous recurrence of thoughts, and then guides us with the techniques to stay within one’s self.

 Gratitude to Guru Sakha. 🙏
-Gratitude to you, the reader.🙏
+Gratitude to you, the reader. 🙏

 --